-It was during high school that the direction of my life changed.
-Although I was raised as a Christian Scientist, it wasn’t until I experienced the joy of helping someone during a youth club outing that I finally understood what it took to love unselfishly.
-This set me on a new path.
-I became aware that nursing qualities of willing service, patience, gentleness, and compassion were expressed all around me as I grew up and that I wanted to live them, too.
-They’ve woven themselves into every activity I’ve undertaken since then.
+It was during high school that the direction of Lesley’s life changed.
+Although she was raised as a Christian Scientist, it wasn’t until she experienced the joy of helping someone during a youth club outing that Lesley finally understood what it took to love unselfishly.
+This set her on a new path.
+She became aware that nursing qualities of willing service, patience, gentleness, and compassion were expressed all around her as she grew up and that she wanted to live them, too.
+They’ve woven themselves into every activity she has undertaken since then.

-For example, I served as a Christian Science nurse for more than 30 years, mostly in the United Kingdom.
-This work brought me to the United States to work at the Church’s Boston headquarters in the Christian Science Nursing Activities department.
-Later, I was part of the team that established The Mary Baker Eddy Library.
-My nursing qualities were put to good use in organizing and caring for its collections--shared with the public for the first time.
-I served as Executive Manager and President of the Library for six years.
+For example, Lesley served as a Christian Science nurse for more than 30 years, mostly in the United Kingdom.
+This work brought her to Boston in the United States to work in the Christian Science Nursing Activities department.
+Later, she was part of the team that established The Mary Baker Eddy Library.
+Her nursing qualities were put to good use in organizing and caring for its collections--shared with the public for the first time.
+She served as Executive Manager and President of the Library for six years.

-Mary Baker Eddy wrote the groundbreaking book, Science and Health with Key to the Scriptures, which explains Christian Science and how it opens the present applicability and healing message of the Bible.
-Working at the Library and becoming more familiar with Eddy’s remarkable accomplishments as the founder of a religious movement increased my desire to better practice Christian Science in my own life and help others through my healing practice.
+Working at the Library and becoming more familiar with Eddy’s remarkable accomplishments as the founder of a religious movement increased Lesley’s desire to better practice Christian Science in her own life and help others through her healing practice and lecturing.

 Lesley believes that her unusual career path illustrates the idea that following God’s lead is a more trustworthy foundation for living than relying on society's expectations or other people’s opinions.